TonesVeryCool/mexp-server/README.md

 - `map_ballpit_alt` requirements are not 100% accurate
 - The map switch timers might be inaccurate
 - Captcha expiry times might not be 100% accurate
+- The /counter implementation is nowhere close to accurate
+- _editor does not spawn in the correct map (see todo above)

 # Version Compatibility
 * `Guaranteed not working`: This version doesn't work with the server recreation.